A crowdsourced dataset of aerial images with annotated solar photovoltaic arrays and installation metadata: Background Summary

 \section{Background \& Summary}

 In 2021, photovoltaic (PV) power generation amounted to 821 $TWh$ worldwide and 14.3 $TWh$ in France\cite{rte2021bilan}.
-With an installed capacity of about 633 $GW_p$ worldwide\cite{iea2021solar} and 13.66 $GW_p$\cite{rte2021bilan} in France, PV energy represents an important share of the energy supply.
-PV energy generation is rapidly growing as it is a crucial energy source for fulfilling the goals of the sustainable development scenario (SDS)\cite{haegel2017terawatt}.
+With an installed capacity of about 633 $GW_p$ worldwide\cite{iea2022solar} and 13.66 $GW_p$ in France, PV energy represents a growing share of the energy supply.
 The integration of growing amounts of solar energy in energy systems requires an accurate estimation of the produced power to maintain a constant balance between demand and supply.
-However, public authorities often lack precise knowledge about the installed capacity and metadata of the installed PV systems, especially regarding residential PV installations \cite{erdener2022review, Killinger2018}.
-In the context of growing installed PV capacity, this lack of information can result in more frequent network congestion and supplementary balancing reserve needs \cite{pierro2022progress}.

-Recently, works leveraged deep learning to map residential PV installations from overhead imagery\cite{yu2018deepsolar,huang2020deep,mayer20223d,kasmi2022deepsolar}.
-However, transferring deep learning-based mapping algorithms from one region to another is challenging.
-Indeed, deep neural networks are sensitive to domain shift\cite{torralba2011unbiased,wang2017poor}, which can lead to unpredictable performance drops under conditions that differ from those encountered in the training dataset.
-Conditions typically include acquisition conditions or architectural differences across regions\cite{tuia2016domain}.
-Training robust deep-learning models against domain shift is key to fostering their utilization to construct reliable PV registries\cite{de2020monitoring}.

-To encourage the development of remote PV mapping algorithms that are robust to domain shift, we created a training dataset that contains ground-truth annotations of the same installations from two image providers.
-This dataset results from two crowdsourcing campaigns conducted in 2021 and 2022.
-In detail, we provide ground truth labels for 13,303 images coming from Google Earth\cite{GoogleEarhtAPI}.
-During the second campaign, we obtained ground truth labels for 7,686 images from the French national institute of geographical and forestry information (IGN)\cite{IGN_ortho}.
-These 7,686 images have labels for Google and IGN images.
-The double annotation enables researchers to evaluate the robustness of their approach to a shift in data provider (which affects acquisition conditions, acquisition device, and ground sampling distance) while keeping the nature of the observed object the same.

-We complement our annotations with installation metadata for 28,000 installations (which include installations with ground truth annotations on overhead images).
-These metadata include installed capacity, surface, tilt, and azimuth angles, sufficient pour regional PV power estimation\cite{Saint-Drenan2017}.
+However, small-scale PV installations are generally invisible to transmission system operators (TSOs), meaning their generated power is not monitored\cite{shaker2015data}.
+For TSOs, the lack of reliable rooftop PV measurements increases the flexibility needs, i.e., the ability of the grid to compensate for load or supply variability\cite{kazmi2022good,saint2016analysis,saint2019bayesian,huber2014integration}.
+Estimating the PV power generation from meteorological data is common practice to overcome the lack of power measurements.
+However, this necessitates precise information on its installed capacity and metadata\cite{Saint-Drenan2017,Killinger2018}.
+Detailed information regarding small-scale PV is of interest for integrating renewable energies into the grid\cite{de2020monitoring}, or for understanding the factors behind its development\cite{wang2022deepsolar++}.